This guide sets out what to expect for your exams. It is updated each assessment period, and was last updated for Semester 1 exams, 2022/23.

 Contact your Director of Studies, Personal Tutor or lecturer, as appropriate, with any questions about your assessments.

-If you know in advance of your exam(s) that one or more exams are likely to be affected by illness (for example, ongoing health issues), you should speak to your Director of Studies for advice regarding your academic circumstances.
+If you know in advance of your exam(s) that one or more exams are likely to be affected by illness (for example, ongoing health issues or if you think you may have Covid, you should speak to your Director of Studies for advice regarding your academic circumstances.
 You should also contact the Disability Service as soon as possible if you need to arrange for additional measures to be put in place to help you attempt your exam .

 Once the exam has started